jack0z/nba-mavericks-3point-test/README.md

 ## CI/CD Integration

-The project is configured for CI/CD integration with a fixed setting of 1 worker to avoid rate limiting issues.
+The project is configured for CI/CD integration with GitHub Actions and other CI systems.

 To run the tests in a CI environment:
 ```bash